2025 Czech parliamentary election: 2021 election

-The 2021 legislative elections saw the conservative alliance Spolu (consisting of the Civic Democratic Party (ODS), KDU-ČSL and TOP 09) finish first with 27.8% of the vote.
-ANO 2011 finished second and liberal alliance Pirates and Mayors third.
+The 2021 parliamentary elections saw the conservative alliance Spolu (consisting of the Civic Democratic Party (ODS), KDU-ČSL and TOP 09) finish first with 27.8% of the vote.
+ANO finished second and liberal alliance Pirates and Mayors third.
 Freedom and Direct Democracy was the only other party to win seats.
 Spolu formed a government with Pirates and Mayors with ODS leader Petr Fiala as Prime Minister.

-Soon after the 2021 elections, the leader of the Mayors and Independents, Vit Rakušan, said that his party would run in the next elections as a single party rather than continue their alliance with the Pirate Party.
+Soon after the 2021 elections, the leader of the Mayors and Independents, Vít Rakušan, said that his party would run in the next elections as a single party rather than continue their alliance with the Pirate Party.
 According to internal Pirate Party analysis, the Mayors violated their joint agreement by asking their voters to give their candidates preference votes on the joint list, which resulted in just four Pirate MPs being elected.